-There are around 65 boys in each year and Lower School has its own character, environment and atmosphere.
-The new houseroom has proved a tremendous success with a games room and study hall solely for the use of first and second year boys.
+There are around 65 pupils in each year and Lower School has its own character, environment and atmosphere.
+The new houseroom has proved a tremendous success with a games room and study hall solely for the use of this in the first and second year.

-Heading up the Lower School is Adam Jenkins, the Lower School Housemaster.
-Adam was himself a pupil at Abingdon – a few years ago now! – joining from a small primary school, so he understands very well what the move to secondary school feels like for the boys.
+Heading up the Lower School is Adam Jenkins.
+Adam was himself a pupil at Abingdon – a few years ago now! – joining from a small primary school, so he understands very well what the move to secondary school feels like.

-There are three tutor groups in each year group and the boys see their tutor every day, so tutors get to know every boy in their care very quickly and are always there for any questions or queries they may have over their first two years at Abingdon.
-The boys spend most academic lessons with their tutor group so they also get to know each other quickly.
+There are three tutor groups in each year group and the children see their tutor every day, so tutors get to know every individual in their care very quickly and are always there to answer any questions or queries they may have over their first two years at Abingdon.
+First and second years spend most academic lessons with their tutor group so they also get to know each other quickly.

-Two induction days are organised for boys joining the first year before the start of term in September, giving them the chance to explore the campus, meet their housemaster and tutor, and start developing new friendships.
+Two induction days are organised for pupils joining the first year before the start of term in September, giving them the chance to explore the campus, meet the Head of Lower School and their tutor, and start developing new friendships.

-To further help the settling in process, each first year boy is paired up with a second year ‘mentor’ who he meets up with on a regular basis.
-There are also a group of lower sixth formers appointed to be Lower School Assistants who organise activities for the first years.
-These older pupils are ideally placed to provide the boys with any help they need as they get to know the school.
+To further help the settling in process, each first year is paired up with a second year ‘mentor’ who he meets up with on a regular basis.
+There is also a group of lower sixth formers appointed to be Lower School Assistants who organise activities for the first years.
+These older pupils are ideally placed to provide the pupils with any help they need as they get to know the school.

-If you have any queries about Lower School or would like to know more, please contact Adam Jenkins firstname.lastname@example.org.
+If you have any queries about Lower School or would like to know more, please contact Adam Jenkins by emailing [email protected].